Observation of same-sign WW production from double parton scattering in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 A 50\% normalization uncertainty is applied to all other small simulated backgrounds, accounting for the theoretical uncertainties in the predicted cross sections.
 The theoretical uncertainties associated with the choice of the renormalization and factorization scales and the variations in the PDFs and the strong coupling constant~\cite{Ball:2014uwa,Butterworth:2015oua} affect the simulated background yields by ${\approx}1\%$.
 The effect of variation in PDF sets is negligible for the signal simulations.
 Any residual model dependence of the signal process is estimated by allowing the shape of the final BDT discriminant to vary between the \PYTHIA and \HERWIG simulations and the resulting effect is small.
 The statistical uncertainties due to the limited size of the MC samples are treated according to the Barlow--Beeston--lite method~\cite{Barlow:1993dm,Conway:2011in}.

 The yield of the \dps process in the SR is obtained by performing a binned ML fit simultaneously in the SR and in the two CRs~\cite{Cowan:2010js,CMS-NOTE-2011-005,Khachatryan:2014jba}, \ie, the normalization factors for the \WZ and \ZZ backgrounds are included as free parameters in the fit together with the signal process.
 The fit is performed after combining all the background and signal processes in the aforementioned lepton flavor and charge categories, resulting in four independent distributions of the final BDT discriminant per data-taking year.
 An excess of events with respect to the background-only hypothesis is observed, which is quantified by calculating the p-value using a profile likelihood ratio test statistic~\cite{Cowan:2010js}.
 Figure~\ref{fig:results} shows the BDT discriminant distribution after the ML fit (postfit) for the four lepton flavor and sign categories.
 The contributions from different backgrounds and the signal processes are stacked on top of each other and the associated postfit uncertainties are also shown.
+The distributions of the kinematic variables used to train the BDT discriminants along with the two BDT discriminants are shown in \suppMaterial{}.